holochain/cloud9ForHackathons/README.md

     * `make` or a script that calls make
 ## Connect to the global clutter
   * run the global clutter
-    * there is a script for this, which calculates and presents the public facing URL and runs clutter on port 8080
+    * `Scripts/holochain.start.clutterGlobal.sh`
       * its pretty and comfotable to use
       * cloud9 public facing URLs are only on ports 8080, 8081, 8082
+      * it presents you with the correct URL to paste into the browser
+        * assuming there are no - or _ in your Cloud9 Workspace name
     * connect with everyone
     * play some kind of embodied game to share handles with other hackathon people
 ## Connect to the Hackathon clutter
   * Copy the holochainApps/clutterGlobal directory to holochainApps/clutterHackathon
-    * `cp -r holochainApps/globalClutter holochainApps/hackathonClutter
+    * `cp -r holochainApps/globalClutter holochainApps/hackathonClutter`
     * ask your event organiser for the UUID for this specific hackathon
       * (can we make this an embodied holochain game? )
       * UUID= BARCELONA-0000-2039238740- whatever